 The Church of Our Lady Queen of the Angels is a historic Roman Catholic church in El Pueblo de los Ángeles Historical Monument in northern downtown Los Angeles, California.
 The church was founded by the 19th century Spanish when modern-day California was under Spanish rule and known as Alta California in the Viceroyalty of New Spain.

-Founded in 1814, the Church of Our Lady Queen of the Angels now a part of El Pueblo de Los Ángeles Historical Monument, it is an active Catholic church with Mass celebrated today.
+Founded in 1814, the Church of Our Lady Queen of the Angels is now a part of El Pueblo de Los Ángeles Historical Monument.
+It is an active Catholic church with Mass celebrated today.

 The Church of Our Lady Queen of the Angels (Spanish: La Iglesia de Nuestra Señora Reina de los Ángeles) is located within Los Angeles Plaza Historic District.
 Enter the Church of Our Lady through the ornate wooden doors and into a graceful, open space decorated in a combination of traditional and contemporary styles.
 For nearly 150 years, this raised sanctuary with its crowned ceiling has been an anchor to the Los Angeles community.